MorevM/vue-cool-lightbox/README.md

 <!-- eslint-disable markdownlint/md025 -->

-# A slightly rewritten fork of the original package with VK Video support
+# A slightly rewritten fork of the original package with VK Video and Boomstream support

 > The content below is unchanged except for the name of the package